nselvitelli/SoftwareDevelopmentMaze/7/testfest/inspection.md

 - [10/10] for unique and specific todo and completed items

-- [50/50] for good commit messages that aid in understanding the change and appreciating the improvement to the code.
+- [0/50] for good commit messages that aid in understanding the change and appreciating the improvement to the code.
+  - No commits linked in `todo.md`

+> Step 2 Work through this todo list.
+As you complete an item, move it from the todo list to a separate section, entitled “Completed.”
+Add the git commits plus the commit messages that fix the issue.
+>
+> The TAs will cross-check that at the end all git commits are accounted for.

 #### Required Revision

+- [10/10] for a unit test that validates the implementation of the relaxation (board is not 7 x 7)
+- [0/10] fora unit test that validates the implementation of the relaxation (board is not square)
+- [6/10] for a unit test that validates that a board is suitable for the given number of players
+  - You admit you didn't do this
+- [6/10] for a unit test that rejects a board as too small for the given number of players
-You admit you did not do anything the self eval asks for.
+  - You admit you didn't do this

-- [24/40]

 #### Design

  - [5/5] for ranking all three tasks with one of 1, 2, 3, 4, 5
  - [5/5] for using complete sentences for each explanation
- - [0/5] for delivering acceptable explanations
+ - [5/5] for delivering acceptable explanations
-   - Very unconvincing answer for #3.
-Why is it _only_ a change to the player interface?
-You don't actually explain your rationale, only a proposed solution._
+   - The last one is iffy, I don't think its clear to the reader why we can conclude that it won't be considerably hard.

-Linked to post-deadline commit d9174162c421682f82253eb83894e4b839f4e398 from 11-11 11:03 AM
+Linked to post-deadline commit 045dec22e7f778a2274631cb4e34ea5217471e21 from 11-11 2:53 PM
-Their designated codebase is [akshayd2020-nselvitelli](https://github.khoury.northeastern.edu/CS4500-F22/akshayd2020-nselvitelli)
+Their designated codebase is [kwilmanja-nathanmoore5](https://github.khoury.northeastern.edu/CS4500-F22/kwilmanja-nathanmoore5)
-The codebase they should NOT use is [kirangregerson-dleung](https://github.khoury.northeastern.edu/CS4500-F22/kirangregerson-dleung)
+The codebase they should NOT use is [recursive-koodotk](https://github.khoury.northeastern.edu/CS4500-F22/recursive-koodotk)